Male Japanese Skimmia

 Male Japanese Skimmia will grow to be about 5 feet tall at maturity, with a spread of 6 feet.
 It has a low canopy, and is suitable for planting under power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 30 years.

-This shrub should be grown in a location that is shaded from the hot afternoon sun.
+This shrub should be grown in a location with partial shade or which is shaded from the hot afternoon sun.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution.
 This is a selected variety of a species not originally from North America.